Updated June 17, 2022

 If you aren’t keen on going brand new and want to keep the budget as low as possible, the 10 bikes listed here are all great options.
 All the bikes mentioned here are reliable and affordable (prices checked via eBay, Kelly Blue Book, and Auto Trader).

 - 2015+ Yamaha R3 – $3,500

 - 2010+ Kawasaki Vulcan 900 – $4,000

 - 2005 Yamaha V-star 650 Classic – $2,965

 - 2006 Honda Rebel 250 – $1,880

-These are all the Kelly Blue Book prices for my particular zipcode (Idaho) at this time (early 2017).
-These prices may vary depending on where you are.
-Use these prices as a guide and a starting place for negotiations.
-Depending on your circumstances you maybe be able to get some of these bikes for even cheaper than the prices I listed.
+Use these prices as a guide and a starting place for negotiations, but expect some variance based on where you’re looking.
+Depending on your circumstances, you maybe be able to get some of these bikes for even cheaper than the prices I listed.

-Don’t forget: Save money for Motorcycle Gear and Training!
+Don’t forget: Save Money for Motorcycle Gear & Training!

-Now that you have a starting point for a motorcycle to buy, it’s incredibly important to save money for gear.
-Motorcycle gear is what keeps your skin on your body, your brain in place, and your bones in one piece.
+Now that you know where to start searching for a motorcycle to buy, it’s incredibly important to save money for gear.
+Motorcycle gear is what keeps your skin on your body, your brain in place, and your bones together.